backuardo/wordbender/README.md

 - **For Password Cracking**: Generates base words that Hashcat will mutate with rules (adding numbers, special characters, capitalization patterns)
 - **For Subdomain Discovery**: Creates potential subdomain names that tools like Gobuster will test against DNS servers
 - **For Directory/File Brute-Forcing**: Generates paths that tools like ffuf, wfuzz, or dirbuster will test on web servers
+- **For Cloud Resource Enumeration**: Creates realistic cloud resource names (S3 buckets, storage accounts, etc.) that tools like S3Scanner will test

 Think of Wordbender as the "smart wordlist creator" that understands context and relationships, making your other tools more effective.

 ## Features

-- **Multiple Wordlist Types**: Generate password base words, subdomain names, or directory/file paths
+- **Multiple Wordlist Types**: Generate password base words, subdomain names, directory/file paths, or cloud resource names
 - **AI-Powered Context Understanding**: Uses Claude, GPT-4, and other models to understand relationships between seed words
 - **Smart Word Generation**: Creates semantically related words, variations, and compounds based on your input
 - **Tool-Ready Output**: Generates wordlists in formats directly usable by Hashcat, Gobuster, ffuf, and other tools